Humblehound/build-bench/README.md

 * Rubygems        (1.4, for Apache buildr)
 * GLIBC, GLIBCXX  (to build bazel)

-The whole setup is described [here](Design.md)
+The whole setup is described [here](Design.md).

 ## Configuring Benchmarks

 Custom configurations are loaded after the `defaults.mk` providing some convention over configuration.
-If present, a `custom.mk` in the project root will be loaded after `default.mk` but before specific configuration, allowing to override permanent defaults with your defaults.
+If present, a `custom.mk` in the project root will be loaded after `defaults.mk` but before specific configuration, allowing to override permanent defaults with your defaults.

 ## Motivation

 While Maven and Gradle are used by most Java projects in the wild, there are many alternatives to choose from.
 Comparing those is difficult.
 This project is a setup to run a buildprocess for java projects using multiple buildsystems.

 My main goal was to find out which buildsystem feature pays off under which circumstances (and under which it is irrelevant).
-As secondary independent goal is to get a feel for how much difference there is in performance for "realistic" isolated projects (like open-source projects).
+A secondary independent goal is to get a feel for how much difference there is in performance for "realistic" isolated projects (like open-source projects).
 A comparison for huge mono-repo situations was not that interesting to me.

 A single benchmark is driven by GNU make.
 The `Makefile` creates a `build` folder, containing a folder structure for benchmarks.
 Subfolders follow the pattern `<benchmarkname>/<buildsystemname>`.
 Into those folders, Java source files and buildsystem specific files will be copied / generated.
 Then the buildsystem is invoked inside that folder and the time until completion is measured.